trumad/screenshotter_for_internet_archive/README.md

 > node screenshotter.js -i msdos_Prince_of_Persia_1990 -d 25

 You can supply a list of comma-separated keypresses (as listed [here](https://github.com/puppeteer/puppeteer/blob/v1.14.0/lib/USKeyboardLayout.js) or [here](https://github.com/puppeteer/puppeteer/blob/v5.5.0/src/common/USKeyboardLayout.ts).
-Note that keypresses are sent simulataneously while the screenshots are being taken
+Note that keypresses are sent simulataneously while the screenshots are being taken.
+If you submit two keypresses separated with a space (eg `"j,ShiftLeft p,ShiftLeft p,Enter,ScrollLock,F2"`), the screenshotter will treat the first keypress as a modifier and hold it down while pressing the second. (eg ShiftLeft+p).

 > node screenshotter.js -i msdos_Prince_of_Persia_1990 -k Space,Enter